np-edu-sg/S10219526/Cryptography/go-demo/README.txt

         | macOS   | x64   | `main-darwin-amd64`      |
         | macos   | arm64 | `main-darwin-arm64`      |

+        If your platform is not included above, you need to build the executable yourself.
         Simply run the executable, and you will be presented with a terminal interface.
         Else you may also choose to run them from your preferred terminal application.
         NOTE: On macOS, you may have to open the executables from the terminal.

-        If your platform is not included above, you need to build the binary, follow steps below.

     2. Build